-Land Use Plan, which is hereby incorporated into this ordinance as part thereof, and as amended, for the purpose of designating Land Use or
+Zoning Map The Official Zoning Map adopted by the Town Board, which is hereby incorporated into this ordinance as part thereof, and as amended, for the purpose of designating Land Use or zoning Districts.

 SECTION 4.
 GENERAL PROVISIONS

 4.01 Scope and Interpretation